ktrannn/instanews/README.md

 # Project 2 - Instanews App
-Instanews is an app that displays the different top news stories using an API from the New York Times.
-Users can filter through different sections of the New York Times and the app will display 12 top stories from that section of the New York Times.
+Instanews is a website that displays the different top news stories using an API from the New York Times.
+Users can filter through different sections of the New York Times using a drop down menu, and it will display 12  stories from that section of the New York Times.

   - Select  a section from the select dropdown menu
   - Hover over the images to see abstract
   - Click on desirable article
-  - The app will open a new tab to the story on New York Times website
+  - Desired article will open a new tab to the story on New York Times website

 ### Techonologies Used
 - Gulp